Dylan Higgins

-Dylan Robert Higgins (born 5 April 1991) is a Zimbabwean cricketer who played forst-class, List A, and Twenty20 matches for Matabeleland Tuskers and Mid West Rhinos during the 2009–10 season.
-His debut first-class match saw him take 11 wickets, six wickets in the first innings and five in the second.
+Dylan Robert Higgins (born 5 April 1991) is a Zimbabwean cricketer who played first-class, List A, and Twenty20 matches for Matabeleland Tuskers and Mid West Rhinos during the 2009–10 season.
+His debut first-class match saw him take 11 wickets, with six wickets in the first innings and five in the second.
 He was later selected to captain Zimbabwe at the International Cricket Council under-19 World Cup in New Zealand.

-Born at Harare, he disappeared from the Zimbabwe cricket scene in 2010 and moved to the UK to take Actuarial Exams.
+Born in Harare, he disappeared from the Zimbabwe cricket scene in 2010 and moved to the UK to take Actuarial Exams.